 - Web Storage—The amount of storage taken up on your iOS device by web content, including webpages, cookies, saved logins and other web data.

 4) To delete Twitter’s media caches, tap Media Storage, hit the Clear Media Storage button and confirm by tapping the Clear Media Storage option in the popup menu.

 5) To clear any web data Twitter has cached, tap Web Storage, hit the respective Clear Webpage Storage or Clear All Web Storage button, then confirm the operation.

-6) Tap Done in the upper-right corner to finish managing Twitter’s storage.
+6) Tap the arrow in the upper-left corner to finish managing Twitter’s storage.

 And that’s it, boys and girls—you’ve just freed up some storage space on your device.

 That’s very good news as you can now use that storage for things like taking more photos and videos, installing new apps and more.
 To verify that Twitter has actually deleted the caches, simply visit the storage management feature in Twitter’s settings.

 The amount of cache space used should be zero kilobytes.

 As is the case with these things, your mileage will vary.
 Just remember that the amount of storage you can free up depends on how much you actually use the Twitter app and your personal settings like prefetching, the size of thumbnails and more.

 To see how much storage space is taken up on your device by both the Twitter app itself and its data, such as saved content and temporary caches like web and media data, launch iOS’s Settings app, tap General → iPhone Storage and select the Twitter app from the list.